braintree/braintree_ios/Demos/Braintree-Demo/README.md

 1. Create a new `BraintreeDemoBaseViewController` subclass in a new directory under Features.
 2. Utilize `self.braintree` to implement a Braintree integration, and call `completionBlock` upon successfully creating a payment method.
-3. Register this class in the Settings bundle, by adding new items in the `Integration` multi value item, under `titles`, `shortTitles` and `values`.
+3. Register this class in the Settings bundle, by adding new items in the `Integration` multi value item, under `titles` and `values`.

 💸👍🏻